Camera Support #9968

 I took a look at your blog post about new camera support, but I'm not sure what else needs to be set up now.
 Just let me know if you need more samples/etc.

-#5 Updated by Pascal de Bruijn almost 4 years ago
+#5 Updated by Pascal de Bruijn about 4 years ago

 Our processing is of course not identical to anybody elses.
 So small different are expected.